andreasronge/dev-happiness-elixir/otp.md

 ## When to use Processes

+* Need state ?
+* Need concurrency and asynchronously ?
-* Mutable state and access to shared resources (such as ETS, files, etc.)
+* Need limit access to components ?
-* Concurrency and distribution
-* Initialization, shutdown and restart logic (as seen in supervisors)
-* System messages such as timer messages and monitoring events
+* Need fault tolerance ?

+Don't uses processes unless you need it !

 ## Agents